kaurramanpreet/Myntra_Comp/README.md

 ## :star: *WebServer folder*

 * currently the work includes to run all the features of our project from a web application.
-* it is based on MVC(model-view-controller) structure.
+* it is based on MVC(model-view-controller) architecture.
 ```
 for running just run the server using the command node index.js in the desktop directory.
 ```